rand3289/OutNet/readme.md

 ### Security against network splits

 * Small world network properties can be used to find relatively small semi-isolated connectivity islands that might be trying to split the network and eliminate them.
 This might require user interaction.
-* OutNet needs to verify HostInfo records received from other OutNet instances by contacting the host in the record.
-An OutNet service raiting should be incremented for each verified record and decremented for each failed verification.
-Records received from OutNet services with negative rating should not be shared with other OutNet services.
+* N3+1 needs to verify HostInfo records received from other N3+1 instances by contacting the host in the record.
+An N3+1 service raiting should be incremented for each verified record and decremented for each failed verification.
+Records received from N3+1 services with negative rating should not be shared with other N3+1 services.
 * Age of each record can be taken into account when rating ???
 * Younger records should be validated first if record age is taken into account during rating.
 * New records from highly rated services should be verified first.
-* OutNet services returning HostInfo records without any overlap with existing records should receive negative rating (- # of records???)
+* N3+1 services returning HostInfo records without any overlap with existing records should receive negative rating (- # of records???)
 After the verification the raiting will raise above 0.

 ##  Future Base Services

-* To support other distributed services OutNet provides a library for signature creation uning private key and verification using public key.
+* To support other distributed services N3+1 provides a library for signature creation uning private key and verification using public key.
 Your private key does not have to be shared with your other services.
-In addition OutNet needs to provide libraries to register your service with outnet and help you query the OutNet service.
+In addition N3+1 needs to provide libraries to register your service with N3+1 and help you query the N3+1 service.

-* OutNet query tool.
-The simplest thing one can write that is based on OutNet is a query tool to find certain types of services and launch a client that supports that service.
-For example a query tool can query the OutNet service and request a list of servers for your favorite game.
+* N3+1 query tool.
+The simplest thing one can write that is based on N3+1 is a query tool to find certain types of services and launch a client that supports that service.
+For example a query tool can query the N3+1 service and request a list of servers for your favorite game.
 Present it for your selection in a UI.
 When you click a certain server it will start the game and give it a URL (ip and port) on the command line.

-* There is a need for OutNet notification service.
-One of the reasons is there is NO e-mail field shared by the OutNet service to prevent network-wide spam.
-OutNetMsg (OutNetDirect???) receives messages addressed to your public key.
+* There is a need for N3+1 notification service.
+One of the reasons is there is NO e-mail field shared by the N3+1 service to prevent network-wide spam.
+N3+1Msg  N3+1Direct???) receives messages addressed to your public key.
 If it is from some one you trust (their public key is on your white list), it tries to open the message using the protocol/mime specified in the message.
-OutNetMsg can display the message, offer to open/save the message or file, forward it to one of the services running on your system (for example, by acting as a TCP wrapper) or suggest you install a corresponding protocol handler / service.
+N3+1Msg can display the message, offer to open/save the message or file, forward it to one of the services running on your system (for example, by acting as a TCP wrapper) or suggest you install a corresponding protocol handler / service.
 For example it might be possible to open a Zoom session this way.
 It has to be able to manage other's public keys to be able to put them on your contact list.
 It should be possible to create "groups" of public keys.
 It should be able to share public keys and public key lists with others and notify of updates.
 Messages from public keys not on your list will be discarded.
-Only direct (non-public) messages will be handled by OutNetMsg.
+Only direct (non-public) messages will be handled by N3+1Msg.
 Public messages or publicly shared files should be handled by other services.
 HTTPS can be used to ensure end-to-end encryption (no https proxies).

-* While OutNetMsg takes care of direct communication, there is a need for distributed message board service similar to twitter, parler, reddit or newsgroups.
-Public messages and files exchanged by this service (OutNetExchange/OutNetX/OutNetShare) are not addressed to an individual but reach users subscribed on a particular subject.
+* While N3+1Msg takes care of direct communication, there is a need for distributed message board service similar to twitter, parler, reddit or newsgroups.
+Public messages and files exchanged by this service  N3+1Exchange N3+1X N3+1Share) are not addressed to an individual but reach users subscribed on a particular subject.
 Subject (thread) can have a hierarchical structure for example: local.USA.SanFrancisco.pizza  similar to a usenet group (section 3.2 in rfc977).  software.x86.linux.games.myBlaster can be used to distribute software.
 Alternatively a public key (or it's hash) could become a subject allowing subscription to an individual source.
 A hybrid model can be implemented where large files are distributed using BitTorrent and small files or file meta data propagate similar to usenet articles.
-OutNetExchange can duplicate some usenet features while avoiding these problems:
+N3+1Exchange can duplicate some usenet features while avoiding these problems:
     + Spam (anyone could post / no signatures / no ratings).
     + Need for a usenet server (not everyone has it).
     + Use of a SINGLE server (all articles have to be in one place).